rohan-kekatpure/rohan-kekatpure.github.io/_posts/2020-08-22-numerical-optimization.md

 ```

 The next step is to minimize the loss function using the optimization algorithms we have used earlier in the article:
-greedy, Adam, SGD and hand-coded gradient descent.
+greedy, Pytorch-SGD and hand-coded gradient descent.
 The implementation of the greedy and the Pytorch methods is similar
 to the way we did it for the isoperimetric problem.
 We wont reproduce the code below, but it can be found in our [Github
 repository](https://bit.ly/31Jqq05).
 We will, however, derive the expressions for the hand-coded gradient descent since
 it provides useful intuition for the descent methods.